naomibaes/naomibaes.github.io/content/post/project-management/index.md

 Thank you to Google Australia for hosting this event and to my PhD supervisors, Nick Haslam and Katerina Vylomova, for their invaluable support.

-Click here for more about the event: https://www.linkedin.com/posts/googleresearch_thats-a-wrap-on-research-sydney-the-team-activity-7297766842998108160-VnRh/?utm_source=share&utm_medium=member_desktop&rcm=ACoAAC7EFScBoYYPgFhje5nKGTfb1tHVC8Rg_Q0
+Click here for more information about the event: https://www.linkedin.com/posts/googleresearch_thats-a-wrap-on-research-sydney-the-team-activity-7297766842998108160-VnRh/?utm_source=share&utm_medium=member_desktop&rcm=ACoAAC7EFScBoYYPgFhje5nKGTfb1tHVC8Rg_Q0